← School Group Travel

 1 / 12

-Experience Khmer culture and daily life during this program’s homestays and village service.
-Contribute to ongoing infrastructure projects and share cultural exchanges with community members.
-Explore Siem Reap and the renowned Angkor Wat.
-Along the way, learn about the complex culture of this beautiful, ancient part of Southeast Asia.
+Cambodia: Floating Village Service is an 8-day customizable school group trip to Cambodia, where students stay with host families, work on service projects in the iconic floating villages, and explore Angkor Wat.
+Students experience Khmer culture and daily life through homestays and village service.
+They contribute to ongoing infrastructure projects and share cultural exchanges with community members.
+The group also visits Siem Reap and the temples of Angkor Wat, learning about the history of this ancient part of Southeast Asia.

 Response within 1 business day